TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 28/Deuteronomy 28.18.md

 ---

-Cursed shall be the fruit of thy body, and the fruit of thy ground, the increase of thy cattle, and the young of thy flock.
+The fruit of your body, the fruit of your ground, the increase of your livestock, and the young of your flock shall be cursed.